-Trauma from occlusion results in periodontal damage to the affected dentition, as well as damage leading to necrosis of the pulpal tissue.
+Trauma from occlusion results in periodontal damage to the affected dentition, as well as inflammation, leading to necrosis, of the pulpal tissue.
 These changes can be seen radiographically and clinically.
 The "cardninal manifestation of primary TFO is increased mobility of the tooth" (1).
 This is due to the PDL widening and alveolar bone destruction.
-Clinically one may also see tilting and migration One will also likely see radiographic PDL widening and adjacent lamina dura thickening.
+Clinically one may also see tilting and migration.
+One will also likely see radiographic PDL widening and adjacent lamina dura thickening.
 In the case of pulpal necrosis secondary to occlusal trauma one would expect to see signs and symptoms consistent with pulpal necrosis, such as intrinsic tooth coloration.
+The pulpal necrosis (although the evidence found is not very conclusive, and largely based on animal models) appears to be from a chronic TFO leading to an increase in blood flow to the teeth.
+This likely leads to an increase in pressure in the pulp chamber that then leads to pulpal death.
+There is also animal based evidence that supports the idea that occlusal trauma leads to an increase in substance P (a neurotransmitter in the peripheral nerves that sensitizes the pulpal nerves) (2).